Must have bike accessories for a long distance trip

 3. Snack pouches with nuts, energy bars, or glucose tablets in accessible pockets

-Invest in a two-piece breathable rain suit (jacket + pants) made of Gore-Tex or similar, with fully taped seams.
+Invest in a two-piece, breathable rain suit (jacket + pants) made of Gore-Tex or a similar material, with fully taped seams.
 Over-boots and helmet rain covers keep you dry and improve visibility.

 1. Fit a 12 V USB-C power outlet on the handlebar ( under professional guidance and support)